-When laying tile, whether on a floor or on the wall, there are no set rules for how thick the grout lines has to be.
-In most cases it is more of a design choice than a requirement.
+When laying tile, whether on a floor or on the wall, there are only a few rules for how thick the grout lines have to be.
+In many cases it can be more of a design choice than a requirement.
 That being said, there are a few important facts and some guidelines you should know when trying to decide how thick your grout lines should be.

 Grout Lines for Floor Tiles

-As a general rule, floor tiles should have grout lines of 1/8 inch or larger, depending on the type and size of tile; most floor tiles are 8 inches by 8 inches, but larger versions are available.
-Special types, such as slate or quarry tiles, often do not have edges uniform enough to look good with tight spacing.
+As a general rule, floor tiles should have grout lines of 1/8 inch or larger, depending on the type and size of tile.
+Special types, such as slate or quarry tiles, often do not have edges uniform enough to work with tight spacing.
 These tiles usually are spaced with grout lines 3/16 inch or wider.
 Plastic spacers are usually used at tile corners to form even grout spaces.
 Some really large-format tiles, 18 by 18 inches square or larger, look good with very narrow grout lines that are filled with a grout colored to match the tile.
 This technique produces a floor that looks like a single slab.

 Grout Lines for Wall Tiles

 Small tiles, such as the 4-inch by 4-inch style commonly used on bathroom and kitchen walls, often are self-spacing.
 They have small protrusions called lugs that fit against adjoining tiles and create an automatic space for grout, normally 1/32 to 1/16 inch wide.
 Grout lines on walls usually do not exceed 1/16 inch because the tiles need to be stacked to help support them during installation.

 Choosing a Grout Width